-The Baldwin County Planning Commission, upon advice from the Baldwin County Planning Director or designee, may extend the effective period of the Conceptual Site Plan up to twenty four (24) additional months (two one-year extensions) upon written request from the Applicant.
-A maximum of two (2) one-year extensions may be granted.
+The Baldwin County Planning Commission, upon advice from the Baldwin County Planning Director or designee, may extend the effective period of the Conceptual Site Plan up to twenty four (24) thirty-six (36) additional months (two one-year extensions) upon written request from the Applicant.
+A maximum of two (2) three (3) one-year extensions may be granted.
+If an extension is granted, the proposed development must conform to the Subdivision Regulations in place at the time when the extension is granted.
 If no extension is requested the Conceptual Site Plan approval is automatically revoked.
 To request an extension:

 - 1. A complete Subdivision Permit application must be submitted before the original approval for the Conceptual Site Plan has expired. - 2.
-The extension request should be submitted in writing at least thirty (30) calendar days before the Conceptual Site Plan expires.

-- 3. The request must state the reasons an extension is being requested.
+The extension request should be submitted in writing at least thirty (30) calendar days before the Conceptual Site Plan expires. - 3.
+The request must state the reasons an extension is being requested.
 Extensions may be granted only upon a demonstration to the satisfaction of the Baldwin County Planning Commission, that the need for extension results from an event that the Developer could not have anticipated and controlled, which event or effect makes the commencement or continuation impossible or impracticable. - (b) The Developer shall submit a written report to the Baldwin County Planning Director each year after the initial date of approval and until all phases of development are complete.
 The report shall be submitted no later than thirty (30) days after the month and date of initial approval.
 If not submitted as required, then all permits and approvals will be withheld, until properly submitted.
 The report shall be considered an attachment to the original Planned Unit Development application.
-The report shall include at a minimum the following: - 1.
-General project status; - 2.
-Total number of lots platted or buildings constructed; - 3.
-Total number of units constructed: - 4.
-Infrastructure improvements complete to date; - 5.
-Completion of phases; - 6.
-Status of future phases if appropriate; - 7.
-Anticipated commencement of construction of future phases.
+The report shall include at a minimum the following:

+- 1. General project status;

+- 2. Total number of lots platted or buildings constructed;

+- 3. Total number of units constructed;

+- 4. Infrastructure improvements complete to date;

+- 5. Completion of phases;

+- 6. Status of future phases if appropriate;

+- 7. Anticipated commencement of construction of future phases.